Russia offers passports to east Ukraine, president-elect decries 'aggressor state'

 Ukraine urged residents not to apply for Russian passports and informed the United Nations about Russia’s move.
 Kiev also asked the European Union to take “prompt and decisive” action.

-Zelenskiy’s office said his priority was achieving peace but called Russia’s actions “another evident confirmation for the world community of Russia’s true role as an aggressor state, which is waging a war against Ukraine”, a statement said.
+Zelenskiy’s office said his priority was achieving peace but called Russia’s actions “another evident confirmation for the world community of Russia’s true role as an aggressor state, which is waging a war against Ukraine”, according to a statement.

 Russia has consistently denied Western and Ukrainian accusations that it sends troops and heavy weapons to fight Ukrainian forces in the region.